codegirls/materials/section/tiniest-blog-1.md

   - `strong`: stronger emphasis, mostly displayed as bold
 * Try it!

 Keep all that in mind, experiment a little and, voila, your very first website!
 But, wait a minute, can't we make it a bit prettier?
-Right now, it does not look anything like these fancy blog designs we find all other the web.
+Right now, it does not look anything like these fancy blog designs we find all around the web.
 The answer to this problem is CSS:

 ## CSS (Cascading Style Sheets)